royyashika09/git-demo/README.md

 # git-demo
-A code repo for javascript series  by yashika
+A code repo for javascript series  by yashika.
+Author-Yashika Roy